Mazagon Dock Shipbuilders: Expansion

 The shipyard has expansion plans worth ₹4000-5000 crore to focus on securing and executing export orders.
 Of this, a major share of over ₹1000 crore is to be invested at its 40-acre-Nhava facility near Mumbai.
 This includes development of jetty and a facility for holding the vessel, dredging, and other associated works.
 MDL has awarded a contract worth ₹475 crore to private-run Shoft Shipyard in Gujarat to erect a floating dry dock in the facility.
 Six blocks are to be built by Shoft, which will be transported to Nhava for erection.
 As of now, 4 blocks has been completed.
 The dock will have dimensions 180 m by 44 m by 19.5 m in length, breadth and height, respectively and will be able to handle eight 12,800 tonne-class ships simultaneously.
 The dock will be used for the construction and repair of larger commercial ships as well as for the Next Generation Destroyers.

 As of July 2025, it is being reported that MDL will also reclaim 10 acre in its Mumbai facility to create two new basins for the simultaneous construction of larger ships and submarines.
 The overall expansion would double the shipyard's deadweight handling capacity from 40,000 tonnes to 80,000 tonnes.
 With the additional 37 acre of land acquired at Nhava Sheva port, MDL aims to achieve a deadweight handling capacity from 2 lakh tonnes.
 The Ministry of Defence ensured that this facility will ensure the timely construction as well as the repair and overhaul of warships.

 In the same month, the Maharashtra Coastal Zone Management Authority (MCZMA) also cleared Mazagon's bid to construct the floating dry dock since there will be minimal influence on the tidal regime and coastline since the mangroves around Nhava Island are positioned at a significant distance.
 As per the project's Environmental Impact Assessment (EIA) report, MDL will construct a temporary "launching facility" on the northern end of its Nhava facility to assemble the dry docks parts that will arrive from Gujarat's Shoft Shipyard.
 This region is ideal for this launching facility since it demands protections from wave and the Elephanta Island comprises a headland.

 There are also plans to erect another graving dry dock of approximately 180 m by 60 m dimensions, and other ancillary facilities to double up shipbuilding and ship repairs capacity.
 Additionally, the new submarine orders could be executed in the existing facilities due to their inherently smaller dimensions.

+March 2026, aligning with the government’s maritime development plans, it is exploring expansion into large commercial shipbuilding, potentially in partnership with South Korean or Japanese firms.